 The disadvantage of individual investments is you must have the time and knowledge to form a properly diversified portfolio.
 A portfolio manager needs to diversify a portfolio to the point of reducing unsystematic risk (specific risk) but not participate in over diversification.
 Both under diversification and over diversification are causes of poor portfolio performance.

-Equity and bond mutual funds are losing market share to ETFs and individual stocks and bonds due to the lower costs of individual transactions and the advantages of exchange traded funds.
+Equity and bond mutual funds are losing market share to Exchange Traded Funds (ETFs) and individual stocks and bonds due to the lower costs of individual transactions and the advantages of exchange traded funds.
 Equity mutual funds, in general, have been poor performers in the last decade due to over diversification and high expense ratios.

 Mutual funds are still a viable alternative for investors with a small amount of investment capital.
 Occasionally, you will find an exceptional fund manager worth the extra management fees, but I believe this is rare and unpredictable.